Services we provide

 usually the mother.
 It is our policy to ask for written consent should your child attend with someone other

 than this person e.g. au pair, nanny, other family member.
 Further guidance on parental responsibility

 can be found at www.direct.gov.uk

-We provide a comprehensive service including cervical screening (also known as a smear test), contraceptive advice and routine pill checks, diaphragm and coil fitting, coil checks, advice on Long Acting Reversible Contraception (also known as implants) and Hormone Replacement Therapy.
+We provide a comprehensive service including cervical screening (also known as a smear test), contraceptive advice and routine pill checks, advice on Long Acting Reversible Contraception (also known as implants) and Hormone Replacement Therapy.
 Please discuss your needs with one of our reception staff who will book you to see the most appropriate member of our clinical team.